 Date Provisional/New Standard & Small Cap March 28, 2007 Final MSCI Global Investable Market Indexes methodology was announced.
 No impact.
-Index Review used in Index Review Initial construction based on data used in Standard and Small Cap Index Review, including population Regular Annual Index Review of the Current Standard Index., taking into account new minimum size requirements. of the buffers.
+May Annual Index Review Initial construction based on data used in Standard and Small Cap Index Review, including population of the buffers.
+Regular Annual Index Review of the Current Standard Index., taking into account new minimum size requirements.
 Regular SAIR of the Current Small Cap Index.
-Corporate events, IPOs and other new company additions treated in accordance with the current index methodology.
+Corporate events, IPOs and other new company additions treated in accordance company additions treated in accordance with the current index methodology.